How might we reimagine the commuting experience for young professionals taking BART?

 Current consultant at a biotech consulting company

-We photoshopped a before and after of the BART interior to show the differences between with the current and improved colors and lighting:
+We photoshopped images of the BART interior to demonstrate the difference colors and brighting can make:

-We asked questions like how often do they ride the BART, their main reason of travel.
-We also asked how strongly do they agree to some statements regarding BART:
+We asked questions like how often do they ride the BART, their main reason of travel, and how strongly do they agree to some statements regarding BART:

 - The current color scheme of BART puts me in a positive mood